Your browser does not support JavaScript! AASK - Foster Care

 Why is AASK's kinship program right for you?

 AASK's kinship program was created by us to specifically help family members and caring adults who have unconditionally taken children into their homes.
-Our program is tailored to the unique needs of kinship families and is available in both English and Spanish; offers trainings in three convenient locations throughout Maricopa County; is the largest licensed kinship program in the State; offers free childcare during training.
+Our program is tailored to the unique needs of kinship families and is available in English and Spanish.
+Training for kinship consists of watching several online video courses and attending a live/virtual or in-person session with an AASK trainer.
+AASK offers the live/virtual or in- person training session at days and times to meet the needs of the kinship family.

 Specialized Medical Foster Care FAQ